hyperloris/tyson/README.md

 ### Requirements

-There are two requirements to be met in order to make the library work properly:
+There are three requirements to be met in order to make the library work properly:

+* Set experimentalDecorators and emitDecoratorMetadata to true on your `tsconfig.json` file
 * Properties need to be preceded by the [`@JsonProperty`](https://hyperloris.github.io/tyson/globals.html#jsonproperty) annotation
 * Properties need to have a default value (e.g. `undefined`)